phueb/GroundedLang/README.md

 ## Design Considerations

-- complete independence of the world event semantics (and therefore the event corpus), the linguistic descriptions (and therefore the linguistic corpus), and the code.
+- complete independence of the world event semantics, the linguistic descriptions, and the code.
 - extreme generalizability, with as little as possible hard-coded, and as much as possible procedurally generated from config files.
 - customizable config files are human readable and editable in an intuitive way.

+- The names of Python objects should not refer to customizable entity names like `human` or `squirrel`.

 ## Documentation